blakeb211/unsupervised-pl/README.md

 # Use cases
 * Monitor a set of websites for changing relationships or patterns
 * Visually summarize a large amount of information in graph form
-* Can be run on a server via a *cron job* to produce a graph that updates at regular intervals
+* Can be run on a server via a *cron job* to produce a graph on a webpage that updates at regular intervals

 # How
 * `ingest.py`